SaintClever/Nebula-Academy/Bootcamp/1-Introduction-To-Python-Programming/07-Conditional-Statements-and-Loops/Loops.md

 **The `while` Loop**

-The `while` loop is used when we want to repeat a set of instructions until a specific condition is no longer true.
-It follows a different syntax compared to the `for` loop:
+The `while` loop is utilized to execute a set of instructions repeatedly until a specific condition is no longer true.
+It has a distinct syntax from the `for` loop.
+See example below:

 ```python
 while condition:
     # code to be executed
 ```

-The loop will continue executing as long as the `condition` remains true.
-If the condition becomes false, the loop will terminate, and the program will proceed to the next line of code after the loop.
+The loop will continue running as long as the `condition` is true.
+Once the condition becomes false, the loop will stop, and the program will move on to the next line of code.

 ##### 3.2 Executing with `while` Loops

 **Using a Condition**

-The `while` loop continues executing as long as the specified condition remains true.
-The condition is evaluated before each iteration.
-Let's consider an example of printing numbers from 1 to 5 using a `while` loop:
+A  `while` loop will keep running as long as the given condition is true.
+The condition is checked before every iteration.
+For instance, to print numbers from 1 to 5 using a `while` loop, we can use the following example code in Python:

 ```python
 number = 1